Comparative psychology: History

-Although the field initially attempted to include a variety of species, by the early 1950s it had come to focus primarily on white lab rats and pigeons, and the topic of study was restricted to learning, usually in mazes.
-This stunted state of affairs was pointed out by Frank Beach in 1950, and although it was generally agreed with, no real change took place.
-He repeated the charges a decade later, again with no results.
+Although the field initially attempted to include a variety of species, by the early 1950s it focused primarily on white lab rats and pigeons, and the topic of study was restricted to learning, usually in mazes.
+This stunted state of affairs was pointed out by Frank Beach in 1950, and although it was generally agreed with him, no real change took place.
+He repeated these charges a decade later, again with no results.

 Meanwhile, in Europe, the field of ethology was making strides in studying a multitude of animal species and a plethora of behaviors.
 There was friction between the two disciplines where there should have been cooperation, but comparative psychologists refused, for the most part, to broaden their horizons.
 This state of affairs ended with the triumph of ethology over comparative psychology, culminating in the Nobel Prize being awarded to ethologists, along with a flood of informative books and television programs on ethological studies that were widely seen and read in the United States.
 At present, comparative psychology in the United States is moribund.

 Throughout the long history of comparative psychology, repeated attempts have been made to enforce a more disciplined approach, in which similar studies are carried out on animals of different species, and the results interpreted in terms of their different phylogenetic or ecological backgrounds.
 Behavioral ecology in the 1970s gave a more solid base of knowledge against which a true comparative psychology could develop.
 However, the broader use of the term "comparative psychology" is enshrined in the names of learned societies and academic journals, not to mention in the minds of psychologists of other specialisms, so the label of the field is not likely to disappear completely.

-A persistent question which comparative psychologists have endeavored to stury is the relative intelligence of different species of animal.
+A persistent question which comparative psychologists have endeavored to study is the relative intelligence of different species of animal.
 Indeed, some early efforts at a genuinely comparative psychology involved evaluating how well animals of different species could learn various tasks.
 However, these attempts floundered.
 In retrospect it can be seen that they were not sufficiently sophisticated, either in their analysis of the demands of different tasks, or in their choice of species to compare.

 However, the definition of "intelligence" in comparative psychology is deeply affected by anthropomorphism; experiments focused on simple tasks, complex problems, reversal learning, learning sets, and delayed alternation were plagued with practical and theoretical problems.
 In the literature, "intelligence" is generally defined as whatever is closest to human performance, and neglects behaviors that humans are usually incapable of (e.g. echolocation).
 Specifically, comparative researchers encounter problems associated with individual differences, differences in motivation, differences in reinforcement, differences in sensory function, differences in motor capacities, and species-typical preparedness (i.e. some species have evolved to acquire some behaviors quicker than other behaviors).